salesforce-heroku-workshops/enterprise-java-developer/index.md

 You need to change the default `JAVA_OPTS` environment variable for your application to the Java process to use the New Relic Java agent.

-1. In the `My Heroku Applications` view select the application's context menu
+1. In Eclipse, in the `My Heroku Applications` view select the application's context menu
 2. Select `App Info`
 3. Select the `Environment Variables` tab
 4. Select the environment variable with the key of `JAVA_OPTS`